Charting Your Mental Health

 Daily Functioning: task completed or good starts, motivated

-Honesty: willing to be honest about current state
+Honesty: willing to be honest about my current state of mind

 Descriptive words: pleasant, humorous, happy, adaptive, agreeable, energized